nipiQ/bitcoin-lima/README.md

    - For Bitcoin Core mainnet: Use `bitcoin-main.yaml`.
    - For Bitcoin Core testnet3: Use `bitcoin-testnet3.yaml`.
    - For Bitcoin Core testnet4: Use `bitcoin-testnet4.yaml`.
+   - For Bitcoin Knots mainnet: Use `bitcoin-knots.yaml` (mainnet only).

 3. Update the template: